git-courses-info/git-practice/README.md

 - (fotistsakiris) OK, may I please have my first assignment?
 - (footios) I created `App.js`, `Auth.js` and `Home.js` your assingment is to create a new branch called `feature/home` where you implement `Home.js` according to instructions.
 Success!
 - (fotistsakiris) Thanks!
-I made a basic implementation and then I `git push -u feature/home`.
+I made a basic implementation and then I `git push -u origin feature/home`.